blitzcode/jacky/README.md

 ### ImageCache

 Caching system (disk & memory) for image fetches over HTTP and from disk.
-Handles retrieving images from Twitter, memory caching with an optional disk cache, error handling / retrying, decompression / format conversion, request queues, avoiding double fetches, all concurrent, fast and robust.
+Handles retrieving images from Twitter, memory caching with an optional disk cache, retiring of least used elements at capacity, error handling / retrying, decompression (with `JuicyPixels`) / format conversion, request queues, avoiding double fetches, all concurrent, fast and robust.
 Internally uses `http-conduit`, our `LRUBoundedMap` and a pool of worker threads all synchronized using STM.

 This was quite hard to get right, but it's very stable and fast now.
 All kinds of memory, connection and source image errors need to be handled and recovered from correctly, and the cache needs to purge the correct images when capacity is hit, all with potentially dozens of threads.